sparesparrow/TinyMCP/README.md

 > ![NOTE]
 > The `Authorization` header is supplied in this case to indicate to Claude Code
 > that it should not attempt to authenticate via the OAuth flow.

+#### Gemini CLI

+The [Gemini CLI](https://github.com/google-gemini/gemini-cli) is an open-source AI agent that allows you to access [Gemini](https://gemini.google.com) from the terminal.

+The [`.gemini/settings.json`](./.gemini/settings.json) file in this repository will automatically configure the CLI to connect to a locally running `tinymcp` MCP server if the CLI is started in this repository.